 - 3.1 SELECTION OF TEAMS Each NAC shall select its own Team Captain, competitors, and assistants.
-The NAC's shall certify to the Organisers (normally in the entry form) that the team members qualify under these rules. - 3.1.1 The Team Captain, competitors and crew members, by virtue of entering, agree to be bound by these Rules and the Local Procedures issued for the Championship, by any rulings and requirements stated by the Organizers at any briefings, and the airspace regulations in force during the Championships.
-They are also deemed to accept, without reservation, any consequences resulting from the event (for instance see 3.6 on insurance). - 3.2 QUALIFICATIONS A competitor must be a citizen or resident of the country of the entering NAC and satisfy the conditions of the FAI Sporting Code, General Section 3.7 on citizenship and representation, and must; - a.
+The NACs shall certify to the Organisers (normally in the entry form) that the team members qualify under these rules. - 3.1.1 The Team Captain, competitors and crew members, by virtue of entering, agree to be bound by these Rules and the Local Procedures issued for the Championship, by any rulings and requirements stated by the Organizers at any briefings, and the airspace regulations in force during the Championships.
+They are also deemed to accept, without reservation, any consequences resulting from the event (for instance see 3.6 on insurance). - QUALIFICATIONS A competitor must be a citizen or resident of the country of the entering NAC and satisfy the conditions of the FAI Sporting Code, General Section 3.7 on citizenship and representation, and must; - a.
 Hold a gold badge, or, hold a silver badge and have competed in at least two National Championships; - b.
 Have flown at least 250 hours as a pilot in command, of which at least 100 hours must be in sailplanes; - c.
-Hold an FAI Sporting Licence with a current FAI stamp; - d.
+Hold a currently valid FAI Sporting Licence. - d.
 Hold a Pilot Licence or equivalent document issued or endorsed by the authorities of the country in which the sailplane is registered, or of the country where the Championships take place; - e.
-Know, understand, and abide by the FAI Sporting Codes and the Rules and Procedures issued for the event.
+Know, understand, and abide by the FAI Sporting Code, General Section, Section 3 including Annex A and the Local Procedures issued for the event.